mperignon/2016-02-04-Flagstaff/lessons/sqlite/01-select.md

 which stands for "Structured Query Language".
 SQL provides hundreds of different ways to analyze and recombine data.
-We will only look at a handful of queries, but that handful accounts for most of what scientists do.
+We will only look at a handful of queries, but those commands account for most of what scientists do.

+## The dataset

 The tables below show the database we will use in our examples: